We all share one planet.

 margherita.giustini (at) gmail.com

 Before starting my postdoctoral position at the CAB, education and research have brought me all around the globe.
 I was born in Italy, where I got a Ph.D. in Astronomy at the University of Bologna; I have then lived and investigated black holes in several countries: the Netherlands, where I worked at the Netherlands Institute for Space Research (SRON); the USA, where I spent almost a half of my Ph.D. studies, first at the Pennsylvania State University (PSU) and then at the University of Nevada Las Vegas (UNLV), and where I returned as a postdoctoral researcher at the University of Maryland Baltimore County (UMBC); and Spain, where I have been Research Fellow at the European Space Agency (ESA).
-The countries I have visited to go giving and listening to scientific talks include Brazil, Canada, Ethiopia, France, Greece, Germany, the United Kingdom, the Czech Republic, and Japan.
+The countries I have visited to go giving and listening to scientific talks include Brazil, Canada, Ethiopia, France, Greece, Germany, Japan, the United Kingdom, the Czech Republic, and South Korea.

 We all share the same planet.